What is available

 Scanners copy images whether they be pictures, printed text, journals etc into a digital image that can then be altered and changed by the user to make it more accessible for them.

-Location: Scanners are available with all accessible PC’s and in the accessible study rooms 1-4 in the Main Library and in the accessible study rooms in the Noreen and Kenneth Murray Library at King's Buildings.
-SARA a portable scanner is available in accessible study room 1 in the Main Library.
+Location: Scanners are available with all Accessible PCs, including Accessible Study Rooms 1-3 in the Main Library and Accessible Study Rooms 1 and 2 in the Noreen and Kenneth Murray Library at King's Buildings.

 This handy mobile device lets you take a picture of any printed page and convert it to a digital text.
 The Intel Reader is a mobile handheld A5 sized high resolution camera unit that enables a user to take photos of a book whilst a built in computer converts this image to digital text using Optical Character Recognition (OCR).
 It can then read this out loud to the user or be transferred to another device as a text, DAISY or sound file.
 DAISY is a format that synchronises text with audio and has an easy to navigate structure.

-Location: This can be borrowed fom Student Disability Services with prior agreement (contact details above).
+Location: May be borrowed fom Student Disability Services with prior agreement (contact details above).

 The CCTV is a piece of equipment that allows you to view a book or printed article via a screen which then enables you to magnify the document and change the colour of the background and fonts as well as being able to specify the way the information is displayed e.g. a line at a time.

 Locations: Accessible PC in Moray House Library, Manson Room Lab and Library Accessible PCs at New College, Accessible PC in the Law Library and a stand-alone unit in the Noreen and Kenneth Murray Library.